 The pattern adds sufficient visual interest to attract the eye, yet it isn't distracting.

 For additional backsplash inspiration, be sure to check out 9 Kitchen Backsplash Ideas to Inspire Your Next Remodel (Video).

 Are You Considering Tile for A Before/After Project?

 Let us know how we can help you with your next tile project.
 You can leave questions in the comments below or contact us.

 Be sure to browse our tile catalog online.
-Realize, though, that you'll find event more when you visit Floor and Decor Design Center!
-We have two showroom locations in Middletown or Orange, Connecticut and look forward to helping you.
+Realize, though, that you'll find even more when you visit Floor and Decor Design Center!
+We have two showroom locations in Middletown or Orange, Connecticut, and look forward to helping you.

 Thanks for reading,